 Only 3 simple ingredients are needed to make this gur makhana recipe.

-- Jaggery: I have used powdered organic jaggery.
+- Jaggery: I used powdered organic jaggery.
 You can also use brown sugar or regular sugar instead of jaggery.

-How to Make Caramel Makhana
+How To Make Caramel Makhana

-How to roast makhana
+How to Roast Makhana

 Variations